Neural tube defects

-Folic acid deficiency is a major cause of anencephaly.
-By giving supplementation of Folic acid in early pregnancy this defect can be prevented.
+Folic acid deficiency is one of the leading causes of anencephaly.
+By supplementing with folic acid in early pregnancy, this defect can be prevented.
 It is more prevalent in developing countries and in mothers of low socio-economic status.

-- maternal serum alpha fetoprotien (MSAFP): a screening test performed in the pregnant woman serum during 16-18 weeks of pregnancy (elevated)
+- maternal serum alpha-fetoprotein (MSAFP): a screening test performed in the pregnant woman serum during 16-18 weeks of pregnancy (elevated)